Data Protection Strategies

 Trace the Evolution of Ransomware: Key Milestones and Attacks

 Ransomware poses a significant threat to cybersecurity, particularly in the healthcare sector.
-The ransomware history of this malware began in 1989 with the AIDS Trojan, which was distributed via floppy disks and demanded payment for decryption keys.
-This marked the inception of a malicious software category that has dramatically evolved, particularly in terms of ransomware history.
+The history of this malware began in 1989 with the AIDS Trojan, which was distributed via floppy disks and demanded payment for decryption keys.
+This marked the inception of a malicious software category that has dramatically evolved, particularly in terms of sophistication.
 The introduction of CryptoLocker in 2013 revolutionized ransom payments by utilizing Bitcoin, making transactions more anonymous and accessible.
-Today, the landscape is further complicated by the rise of Ransomware-as-a-Service (RaaS), allowing even non-technical criminals to execute sophisticated attacks with ease.
+Today, the landscape is further complicated by the rise of ransomware-as-a-service (RaaS), allowing even non-technical criminals to execute sophisticated attacks with ease.

 Consider the implications of these developments.
 Notable incidents illustrate the escalating threat posed by ransomware: